Shristirajpoot/Gestura/README.md

 # ✋Gestura: AI-Powered Sign Language Translation 🤖
-🚀This project aims to create a sign language translator using machine learning techniques and Python programming.
-The application utilizes various modules, primarily Mediapipe, Landmark, and Random Forest algorithms to interpret and translate sign language gestures into text or spoken language.🧏‍♂️🔤
+🚀**Gestura** is an AI-powered real-time translator that converts hand gestures from sign language into **text** and **speech**, aiming to bridge communication gaps for the hearing and speech impaired.

+Built using **Python**, **MediaPipe**, **OpenCV**, and a **Random Forest classifier**, this project brings machine learning and accessibility together in a meaningful way. .🧏‍♂️🔤

 ## 🌟Project Overview
-Sign language is a crucial form of communication for individuals with hearing impairments.
-This project focuses on bridging the communication gap by creating a tool that can interpret sign language gestures in real-time and convert them into understandable text or speech.
+Sign language is vital for millions worldwide, but the language barrier limits its understanding among non-signers. **Gestura** addresses this issue by using computer vision and machine learning to interpret hand gestures in real time and translate them into spoken or written language.

 ## 👨‍💻Features
- -✅Real-time sign language recognition: Captures hand gestures using the Mediapipe library to track landmarks and movements. 📹
+ -✅Real-time sign recognition:Captures hand gestures using a webcam and processes them using MediaPipe’s hand landmark detection . 📹
- -✅ Landmark analysis: Utilizes Landmark module to extract key points and gestures from hand movements.🌍 -✅ Machine learning translation: Employs Random Forest algorithm to classify and interpret gestures into corresponding text or spoken language.🗣️
+ -✅ Landmark Extraction & Gesture Analysis: Uses hand keypoints to identify specific gesture patterns .🌍 -✅ Machine learning translation: A **Random Forest model** classifies recognized gestures and maps them to corresponding text.🗣️
+ -✅Text-to-Speech Output: Integrates speech synthesis to voice out the translated gesture  📹.

+## ⚙️ Tech Stack

+- **Languages:** Python
+- **Libraries/Tools:** MediaPipe, OpenCV, Scikit-learn, NumPy, pyttsx3 / gTTS
+- **Algorithm:** Random Forest Classifier
+- **Interface:** Webcam-based CLI

-## 🌟Usage
+## 🌟Getting Started
   1.🔧 Installation:
   ```
    #Clone the repository